Wyken Slough Nature ReserveParks & Walks

 The reserve welcomes a rich and varied bird life to the pool.
 A sizeable flock of mute swans and other waterfowl reside here with the marsh offering welcome coverage to reed bunting, meadow pipit and even the occasional jack snipe.

 The area is relatively flat, with wheelchair access to part of the site.

 This beautiful area is a Local Nature Reserve, and forms part of the Sowe Valley Footpath.

 From Wyken Slough, you can walk under the motorway to the banks of the Oxford Canal and Hawkesbury Junction Conservation Area.

 Parking at Wyken Slough

-There is a public car park off Aldermans Green Road.
+There is a free public car park off Aldermans Green Road.
 The car park is closed at 6pm during term-time.